Justia Lawyer Rating

-However, Super Drunk cases almost always rely on breath-test results, and high BAC numbers are not immune from scientific or mechanical error.
-How the number was produced, and whether the testing process was reliable, often matters more than the number itself.
+Super Drunk cases are built almost entirely on breath test evidence.
+Unlike cases involving obvious impairment or accidents, the enhanced charge typically rests on a single number produced by a breath testing instrument.
+How that number was produced, and whether the testing process was scientifically reliable, often matters more than the number itself.

 What are the Penalties for a High BAC Super Drunk Driving in Michigan?